Explainer Video Script Writing

 - Act 1: Show your viewer what the problem is

-- Act 2: Explain how your product or service solves that problem
+- Act 2: Demonstrate how your product or service solves that problem

 - Act 3: Explain why the viewer should choose your product or service instead of someone else’s

-Tip #3: Use That Structure to Tell a Great Story
+3. Use that Structure to tell a Great Story

 Novelists and screenwriters use hooks to grab the audience’s attention right out of the gate.
 The eye-popping first line, the intriguing first scene that sets up the movie’s dramatic conflict, the unexpected pairing of elements that makes you wonder and want to “stay tuned”… that’s a hook.
 So hook your viewers first, then you can inform them.